Jean Balthasar Tricklir

 Jean Balthasar Tricklir (1750 – 29 November 1813) was a French cellist and composer of German descent.

 Biography

-Jean Balthasar Tricklir was born in Dijon in 1750.
-He originally intended to join the priesthood, but decided to become a musician and went to study in Mannheim in 1765.
-He made his musical debut at the concert sprituel in Paris in 1776.
-In 1782, Tricklir was made a chamber composer to the Elector of Mainz, but left a year later and became a court musician in Dresden.
-In 1783, he formed a quartet alongside Franz Benda, Ernst Schick, and an unknown called Hoffman.
+Tricklir was born in Dijon in 1750.
+Initially, he intended to join the priesthood but decided to become a musician and went to study in Mannheim in 1765.
+He made his musical debut at the Concert Spirituel in Paris in 1776 and became a chamber composer to the Elector of Mainz in 1782.
+However, he left it a year later and became a court musician in Dresden.
+In 1783, he formed a quartet alongside Franz Benda and Ernst Schick.

 Tricklir died in Dresden on 29 November 1813.

 Works

-Tricklir wrote a number of cello concertos and sonatas, as well as solo and duet works for cello, however, his works are little known today.
+Tricklir wrote several cello concertos, sonatas, and solo and duet works for cello; however, his works are little known today.
 He authored two theoretical treatises: Le Microcosme Musical and Discours Analytique.
-His theoretical studies included analysis of the role of temperature in affecting the sound of musical instruments.
+His theoretical studies included an analysis of temperature's role in affecting musical instruments' sound.